- picturesque (adj.)

 - 1831, from French pièce de résistance, originally "the most substantial dish in a meal."
 Lit. "piece of resistance;" there seems to be disagreement as to the exact signification.

 - piecemeal (adv.)

-- c.1300 (originally two words), from piece (n.) + Old English mælum "at a time," dative plural of mæl "appointed time, food served" (see meal (n.1)).
-The second element once was more commonly used, as in Old English styccemælum "bit by bit," gearmælum "year by year."
+- c.
+1300 (originally two words), from piece (n.) + Middle English meal "fixed time, period of time, occasion," from Old English mælum "at a time," dative plural of mæl "appointed time, food served" (see meal (n.1)).
+The second element once was more common, as in Old English styccemælum "bit by bit," gearmælum "year by year."
 One-word form from 15c.

 - piecework (n.)